Georgina is an Australian illustrator and architectural designer, currently based in Meanjin (Brisbane), Australia.

 She holds a Bachelor of Environmental Design in Architecture (Griffith University) and Master of Architecture (Sydney University), and has worked and studied in Rome, Milan, and the Netherlands in both architectural and artistic capacities.

-Georgina's ongoing relationship with Faber-Castell Au as an Ambassador commenced in 2016, and enjoys the parallel nature and complimentary relationship between architecture and illustration.
+Georgina's ongoing relationship with Faber-Castell Au as an Ambassador commenced in 2016, and enjoys the parallel nature and complementary relationship between architecture and illustration.

 As a contemporary artist with a distinctive style, her illustrations and mixed-media paintings have resonated with a broad clientele including UNESCO, UN Women, Lexus, MUGLER, Adobe Inc., The Italian Ministry of Tourism, The University of Sydney, and Strathmore – as well as an array of Australian and international patrons.
 Her first sale was in 2011 – a small painting of two wooden chairs, purchased by the then mayor of Byron Bay.

-Georgina currently lives and works in Meanjin with her husband Phil and their goofy Golden Retriever.
+Georgina currently lives and works in Meanjin with her husband Phil, son Philip Calvin, and their gorgeous Golden Retriever Muddy.

 Film by Roy Nien